Buenaventura, Valle del Cauca

 Buenaventura is a coastal seaport city located in the Pacific Region of the department of Valle del Cauca, Colombia (South America).
 Buenaventura (Spanish for "good fortune") is the main port of Colombia in the Pacific Ocean.

-Buenaventura is a city with a population of 235,064 as of the 2018 census.
-Most city development lies on Cascajal Island.
-Most of the city's land is rural with scattered small villages.
+As of the 2018 census, Buenaventura has a population of 235,064.
+Most of the urban development takes place on Cascajal Island, while the majority of the city's land is rural with scattered, small villages.
 It is served by the Gerardo Tobar López Airport.

-The city is part of the UNESCO Creative Cities Network after it was named "City of Gastronomy" in 2017.
+The city is part of the UNESCO Creative Cities Network after it was named a "City of Gastronomy" in 2017.

 History

-The city was founded on July 14, 1540, by Juan de Ladrilleros through orders from Pascual de Andagoya.
-At that time it was inhabited by the Buscajas.
-The city was destroyed by Native Americans before 1600; it was later rebuilt.
+The city was founded on July 14, 1540, by Juan Ladrillero through orders from Pascual de Andagoya.
+Its name, Buenaventura, is Spanish for “good luck”.
+At that time, it was inhabited by an indigenous tribe called the Buscaja Indians.

+The city was destroyed by Indigenous Americans before 1600; it was later rebuilt.
 Buenaventura thrived after the opening of the Panama Canal in 1914; and in the 1950s became a regular stopover for the 'international jet set'.
 Today, the city is crucial for sending raw materials to nearby areas; this has brought prosperity and allowed recent new development to occur.